tobice/tellypal/README.md

 shows and easily download the latest episodes.
 It works as a thin layer over [The TVDB](http://www.thetvdb.com), [Torrentz](http://torrentz.com) and [Deluge BitTorrent Client](http://deluge-torrent.org/).
-It works as a multi-platform daemon that can be installed pretty much anywhere and is accessed and controlled from a web browser.
+It is a multi-platform daemon that can be installed pretty much anywhere and is accessed and controlled from a web browser.

 _TellyPal is currently in the pre-alpha stage.
 Some features are implemented